planetfederal/exchange-documentation/source/editing/index.rst

 #.
 Click the :guilabel:`Save` button to save your changes.

-.. important:: If adding a multipolygon feature the only difference is the option to select the `Add Geometry` button to add another polygon.
+.. important:: To add a polygon feature, select the `Add Geometry` button.

 .. figure:: img/add-polygon-feature.gif